citp/privacy-policy-historical/a/au/aud/audiencescience.com.md

-> *The following text is extracted and transformed from the audiencescience.com privacy policy that was archived on 2010-03-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100326025856id_/http%3A//www.audiencescience.com/privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the audiencescience.com privacy policy that was archived on 2010-12-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101224222047id_/http%3A//www.audiencescience.com/privacy) for the most accurate reproduction.*

-# Online Advertising Network, Audience Targeting Advertising, Advertising Online Services, Online Ad Revenue : AudienceScience
+# Privacy Policy | AudienceScience

 Consumer privacy is very important to AudienceScience.
 That's why our technology and the way we use it exceeds all the industry standards for protecting your privacy online.
 Through our services, we do not collect personally identifiable information, install software on users' computers, or track keystrokes.

+The Privacy Policy and Opt-Out on this page apply to all AudienceScience products except for the AudienceScience Connect product in Europe.
+To access the privacy policy and opt-out for the AudienceScience Connect product in Europe, [click here](http://www.audiencescience.de/site/?page_id=1111&lang=en).

 AudienceScience belongs to and conforms to the standards of the [Network Advertising Initiative](http://www.networkadvertising.org/), which enables consumers to opt out of having their behavior tracked by our technology.

 In the United Kingdom, AudienceScience conforms to the standards of the [IAB UK Good Practice Principles](http://www.youronlinechoices.co.uk/), which enables consumers to opt out of having their behavior tracked by our technology.

-To Opt-out of AudienceScience Network™, please **[click here](http://www.networkadvertising.org/managing/opt_out.asp)** **.**

 Please feel free to view our Privacy Policy in detail below.
 If you have questions or concerns regarding our stance on privacy, please e-mail [privacy@audiencescience.com](mailto:privacy@audiencescience.com).